Flogging0140/FitBeyond50BlazorServer/README.md

 ## Learning During Project

 Some highlights of what I learned are as follows.
-This was a great learning experience.
 I plan to try the Web Assembly version of Blazor next.

 - Blazor Server
 	- Authentication, Authorization